We were unable to provide opening hours. Please contact the Church for more information

 We also now have the newly opened The Old Butchers offering a wide range of food - cafe shop/cafeteria/restaurant open Tuesday to Sunday from 07:30AM to 6:00PM (Phone 01302 842111); well worth a visit; See...https://www.facebook.com/theoldbutchersfishlake/

-There are two pubs in the village:
+There is a good pub in the village:

 The Hare and Hounds, see... https://www.facebook.com/Hare-And-Hounds-656973607674709/info/